University of Newcastle

 Official Members

-Chancellor: The Hon Patricia Forsythe AM (to December 2027)
+Chancellor: The Hon Patricia Forsythe AM (December 2027)

-Chair of Academic Senate: Associate Professor Marcus Rodrigs (to December 2027)
+Chair of Academic Senate: Associate Professor Marcus Rodrigs ( December 2027)

-The Hon John Della Bosca AM (to October 2027)
+The Hon John Della Bosca AM (October 2027)

-Academic Staff: Associate Professor Brendan Boyle (to August 2026)
+Academic Staff: Associate Professor Brendan Boyle (August 2026)